Step-by-step guide for setting up Sunlogin Remote and AnyDesk on Windows and macOS.

 1. This equipment is used as the control end:

-In the [Remote Assistance] → [Remote Control Equipment] column, enter the identification code of the controlled equipment.
+In the [Remote Assistance] → [Remote Control Equipment] column, enter

 2. Click "Connect":